On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Optimality of Single Letter Gaussian Code-books for , , ,

 A non-zero statistical mean entails the power $P_{\!\tilde{Z}}$ is intentionally wasted to avoid interference. $\blacksquare$

-Theorem~\ref{New1} establishes that code-books densities for $U_1$, $V_1$, $U_2$ and $V_2$ are zero-mean.
-This entails a case similar to the above example will not be encountered in code-books' densities forming the capacity region in this work. \begin{theorem} Code-books' densities for (single letter) $U_1$, $V_1$, $U_2$, $V_2$ are zero mean for $\forall P_1, \forall P_2$. \end{theorem} \begin{proof} Code-books' densities for public messages $U_1$ and $U_2$ are zero mean.
-The reason is that, instead of wasting the allocated power values $P_{U_1}$ and/or $P_{U_2}$ relying on a non-zero mean value, the variance of corresponding code-book(s) can be increased which in turn increases $R_{U_1}$ and/or $R_{U_2}$ while satisfying the condition that public messages should be recoverable at both receivers.
-On the other hand, if the code-books' densities for private messages $V_1$ and/or $V_2$ have a non-zero mean, the wasted power can be allocated to the corresponding public message, increasing $R_{U_1}$ and/or $R_{U_2}$, while guaranteeing public and private messages can be decoded. \end{proof} Relying on Theorem~\ref{New1}, all optimization problems involving application of calculus of variation are formulated in terms of zero-mean densities.
+Theorem~\ref{New1} establishes that the codebook densities corresponding to $U_1$, $V_1$, $U_2$, and $V_2$ are zero-mean.
+Consequently, all optimization problems can be formulated, without loss of optimality, in terms of zero-mean densities.

+\begin{theorem} Code-books' densities for (single letter) $U_1$, $V_1$, $U_2$, $V_2$ are zero mean for $\forall P_1, \forall P_2$. \end{theorem} \begin{proof} For $\mu<1$, The codebook densities corresponding to the public messages $U_1$ and $U_2$ are zero-mean.
+The reason is that, instead of expending part of the power budgets $P_{U_1}$ and/or $P_{U_2}$ on non-zero mean values, the same power can be used to increase the variances of the corresponding codebooks.
+This, in turn, increases $R_{U_1}$ and/or $R_{U_2}$ while preserving the requirement that the public messages be decodable at both receivers.
+On the other hand, if the codebook densities corresponding to the private messages $V_1$ and/or $V_2$ have non-zero means, the power allocated to those means can instead be reassigned to the corresponding public messages.
+This strictly increases $R_{U_1}$ and/or $R_{U_2}$ while maintaining the decodability of both the public and private messages. \end{proof}